-RMB's Strategy
+RMB's strategy

-RMB's strategy is to generate more income from client-driven activities.
+RMB has actively targeted generating more income from client-driven activities.
 RMB's risk appetite strategy is designed to effectively manage the trade-offs between earnings volatility, profit growth and returns.
-This strategy is designed to deliver a higher quality of earnings.
-For example, as at 30 June 2013, 84 per cent. of RMB's income is generated from client activities compared to 39 per cent. as at 30 June 2007, resulting from definitive management actions to deliver less volatile earnings.
-Currently the largest contributors to client activities are financing and client execution.
+This strategy is designed to deliver a higher quality and less volatile earnings profile.
+Currently the largest contributors to client activities are financing, client execution and transactional banking both in South Africa and the rest of Africa.